-- Corticosteroids and/or azathioprine must be taken at a stable dose for 4 weeks before randomization. - Mycophenolate mofetil (MMF) or danazol must be taken at a stable dose for at least 12 weeks before randomization
+• Corticosteroids and/or azathioprine must be taken at a stable dose for 4 weeks before randomization.

+• Mycophenolate mofetil (MMF) or danazol must be taken at a stable dose for at least 12 weeks before randomization.

-• Cyclosporine A (CsA) due to the fact that it is a P-glycoprotein-mediated transport (PgP) inhibitor should be avoided unless deemed medically necessary.
-If deemed medically necessary, then CsA must be taken at a stable dose for at least 12 weeks before randomization
+• Cyclosporine A (CsA) (due to the fact that it is a P-glycoprotein-mediated transport [P-gp] inhibitor) should be avoided unless deemed medically necessary; CsA must be taken at a stable dose for at least 12 weeks before randomization.

-At the discretion of the investigator, subjects will be allowed to use aspirin, other salicylates or approved adenosine diphosphate (ADP) receptor antagonists (e.g., clopidogrel, prasugrel) during the study once their platelet count has risen, at the discretion of the investigator.
+At the discretion of the investigator, subjects will be allowed to use aspirin, other salicylates, or approved adenosine diphosphate (ADP) receptor antagonists, (e.g., clopidogrel, prasugrel) during the study once their platelet count has risen.

-Subjects treated with proton pump inhibitors (PPIs) and H2 antagonist therapy must be receiving a stable dose for at least 6 weeks prior to randomization or treatment with these therapies must have been completed at least 2 weeks prior to randomization.
+Subjects treated with PPIs and H2 antagonist therapy must be receiving a stable dose for at least 6 weeks prior to randomization or treatment with these therapies must have been completed at least 2 weeks prior to randomization.

-E5501 is a substrate and an inhibitor of PgP.
-Co-administration with strong inhibitors of PgP should be avoided unless deemed medically necessary.
-If a strong P-gP inhibitor is to be added to E5501 therapy or if the dose of a concomitantly-administered strong P-gP inhibitor is altered, platelet counts should be monitored weekly for the next 3 weeks as a dose adjustment of E5501 may be required.
-If E5501 is administered with any concomitant medications which are substrates of PgP, clinical signs of toxicity or blood levels (if available) of these concomitant medications need to be assessed.
+E5501 is a substrate and an inhibitor of P-gp.
+Co-administration with moderate/strong inhibitors of P-gp should be avoided unless deemed medically necessary.
+If E5501 is administered with any concomitant medications which are substrates of P-gp, clinical signs of toxicity or blood levels (if available) of these concomitant medications need to be assessed.